Average Electric Bill Per Month for 1 & 2 Bedroom Apartments

 - If you are able, aim to only use appliances that eat up a lot of power (like your dryer) early in the morning or late at night, as energy costs at these times are cheaper.

 - If you own your apartment and have the ability to do so, new windows may help.
-Try to learn how to make your windows more energy efficient as a great starting point.
+Learning how to make your windows more energy efficient is a great starting point.

-One other way to manage your electric bill and to make each payment predictable is to sign up for a subscription plan which means you have a flat monthly payment each month.
-At Inspire, we offer 100% clean energy with an unlimited subscription, so you know exactly what your bill is going to be every month, regardless of if you need to run your A/C or are using extra electricity.
+One other way to manage your electric bill and to make each payment predictable is to sign up for a subscription plan, which means you have a flat monthly payment each month.
+At Inspire, we offer access to 100% clean energy subscription plans, so you know exactly what you'll pay for your electricity supply each month, regardless of whether you need to run your A/C or are using extra electricity.